Slavko Sobin

-Slavko Sobin (born 13 November 1984 in Split) is a Croatian actor.
+Slavko Sobin (born 13 November 1984) is a Croatian actor.

 Biography

-At 18 Sobin moved to Los Angeles to study acting at the American Academy of Dramatic Arts, where he graduated in 2007.
+At 18, Sobin moved to Los Angeles to study acting at the American Academy of Dramatic Arts, where he graduated in 2007.

 Upon his return to Croatia, he moved to Zagreb and works as a freelance artist in several theaters: Merlin Theatre, Open University of Velika Gorica, and DK Dubrava.

-In 2009 his first return to Split with the play 'Here he writes about the title of the drama Anti' in him, but now the theater GKM, and 'Fisherman fights' in the National Theatre in Split.
+In 2009, his first return to Split with the play 'Here he writes about the title of the drama Anti' in him, but now the theater GKM, and 'Fisherman fights' in the National Theatre in Split.

 In 2015, he played a Meereenese fighter in the Game of Thrones episode Sons of the Harpy, from the season 5.

 Alongside Bojana Gregorić, Sobin hosted the 2019 Croatian Theatre Awards.
 He provided the voice of Gideon Grey in the Croatian dub of Zootopia (2016).